DanWahlin/Observable-Store/src/observable-store/solvedIssues.md

+## To build the project(s)

+To build Observable Store:

+`npm run build-store` or `npm run build-store:w`

+To build Observable Store extensions:

+`npm run build-store-extensions` or `npm run build-store-extensions:w`

 ## To publish to npm

 1. Run `npm run build` to create the dist folder (ensure tsconfig.json is set to copy the build there)